rapidsai/cugraph/docs/cugraph/source/index.rst

 Our major integration effort with NetworkX offers NetworkX users a **zero code change** option to accelerate their existing NetworkX code using an NVIDIA GPU and cuGraph.

-If you would like to continue using default cuGraph, then continue reading down below.
+Check out `zero code change accelerated NetworkX <nx_cugraph/index>`_.
+If you would like to continue using default cuGraph, then continue down below.

 ----------------------------
 Getting started with cuGraph